justinvos/wavereader/README.md

-# podcast-feed
+# wavereader

-**podcast-feed** is a really simple and straightforward podcast feed reader.
-Just install using the `npm install podcast-feed` command and require it within your Node project.
-To get started using **podcast-feed**, all you need is the following code snippet.
+**wavereader** is a really simple and straightforward podcast feed reader.
+Just install using the `npm install wavereader` command and require it within your Node project.
+To get started using **wavereader**, all you need is the following code snippet.

 ```
-var podcastFeed = require("podcast-feed")
+var wavereader = require("wavereader")

-podcastFeed.parse(url, function(podcast) {
+wavereader.parse(url, function(podcast) {
 	// calls back with a Podcast object
 });